DylanLangevin/TigerHoods-RPG/README.md

 Tiger Hood shows up, you need to beat him, alone or with your team.

 Comment :
-When we did the project, we hadn’t learn the “class property “in class, so we decided to make it harder by not using it.
+When we did the project, we hadn’t learn the class property in class, so we decided to make it harder by not using it.

-Our game is played on VsCode Terminal
+Our game is playable on VsCode Terminal !